shadow-robot/sr_interface/doc/tutorial/ArmCommander.md

 ### Description

-In case if robot need to have complex movement through several joint states you can use this method.
+In case the robot needs to have complex movement through several joint states you can use this method.

 Parameters: